MrPrimate/ddb-adventure-muncher/README.md

 If you wish to download the content again, rather than using existing downloaded content, delete the folder called `content` in your config directory, or you can use the `File -> Remove downloaded files`.

+## Current Scene Support

+Books with Aligned, Walled, and Lit scenes:

+* Lost Mines of Phandelver.

+If you wish to help improve the scene wall and lighting information, see the below section.

 ## Contribution

 ### Walls and Lighting information